johnno1962/Xtrace/README.md

     // but only for instances of the class that has been traced (v2.1)

 	[instance xtrace]; // to trace all calls to a particular instance.
-	// multiple instances can by traced, use "notrace" to stop tracing
+	// multiple instances can by traced, use "untrace" to stop tracing
     // instance tracing takes precedence over class based filtering.

 The example project, originally called "Xray" will show you how to use the Xtrace module